Chasing Truth: Chapter 19

 “What are you thinking?”

-Mari leaned her head back against the rocks again and sighed.
+Mari leaned her head back against the rocks again and pressed the palms of her hands to her eyes.
 “That’s why I’m up here.
 I don’t know.”

 “Why isn’t he here?”
 Julia wanted to know and Mari smiled weakly at the anger on her behalf.
 This was where things got tricky.